pendingchaos/WIP12/README.md

 The scripts have only been tested with Python 2.7 but they might work with a different version.

+To compile, run compile.py in the scripts directory or use the Code::Blocks project with an IDE that supports it.
+You might want to change process_count in compile.py to the number of cores on your CPU (and possibly plus one or two).

 To run, go to the directory named "bin" (in a shell) and run
 ```shell
 ./run_main.